After a visit to Titanic Belfast, here are some incredible facts about the Titanic you never knew.

 The Titanic Belfast is the world’s largest Titanic visitor experience and must-see attraction in Northern Ireland.

-Titanic Belfast is located within the heart of the Titanic Quarter, just a short walk from Belfast’s city centre.
+Titanic Belfast is located within the heart of the Titanic Quarter, just a short walk from Belfast’s City Centre and central attractions like Belfast City Hall.

 We recently visited Titanic Belfast and took a self-guided tour through the Visitor Centre.